cascadiajs/cascadiajs-2019/src/shared/pages/sponsor.md

 <h2 id="birds"><i class="fas fa-feather"></i> Birds of a Feather</h2>

 We will be setting-up "interest areas" throughout the venue where folks who share an interest (ReactJS, GraphQL, etc) can congregate and meet one another.
-We are looking for companies who are heavily involved in technical space (i.e. NoSQL) to staff these areas,  facilitate introduction and moderate conversations.
-If your company's product or engineering team has deep expertise in a technical topic of interest to our attendees this is a great option you for.
+We are looking for companies who are heavily involved in a technical space (i.e. NoSQL) to staff these areas,  facilitate introductions and moderate conversations.
+If your company's product or engineering team has deep expertise in a technical topic of interest to our attendees, this is a great option for you.

 <h2 id="bus"><i class="fas fa-bus"></i> Hacker Bus</h2>